shajra/nix-project/doc/nix-usage-flakes.md

 ## Running installables<a id="sec-4-7"></a>

-The `nix run` command allows us to run executables from packages with a more concise syntax than `nix shell` with a `--command` switch.
+The `nix run` command allows us to run executables from packages with a more concise syntax than `nix shell` with a `--command` option.

 The main difference from `nix shell` is that `nix run` detects which executable to run from a package.
 If we want something other than what can be detected, we must continue using `nix shell` with `--command`.